webix-hub/angular2-demo/README.md

 ## Basics of usage

-There aren't any special tricks for using Webix with Angular JS.
+There aren't any special tricks for using Webix with Angular.

-This project differs from default Angular 2 quickstart only in two ways:
+This project differs from default Angular quickstart only in two ways:

 a) *index.html* contains references to Webix files